 Most of the time we will not have a choice to use the card for the 2 purposes but there is a bonus feature which allow us to have that options.

-As Action Cards, all of them have dice number at the top of the card, from 1 to 6.
+As Action Cards, however, this becomes a Multiuse Card.
+All of them have dice number at the top of the card, from 1 to 6.
 When we want to use the card only as action cards, we will be looking for this dice element and ignoring the colors, or illustrations, VP or the bonus.

 As described above, when we get this card, we can use it to purchase a building plan, construct them, sell or transport goods, trade into Silver or workers, from the 6 possible actions.
 Aside from the silver and workers, we just need the right number of dice or modify the number by spending the workers.